prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 You can explore additional Kafka metrics by typing `kafka_` in the search bar and reviewing the list of metrics.
 Or you can use the Metrics Explorer interface next to the Execute button.

-Question:

-* What other Kafka metrics might be important to monitor the health of Kafka topic creation?

 ### Step 3: Trigger problem (10 minutes)

 Now let's recreate the problem associated with CRE-2024-006.